-On May 14, 2015, Business Aircraft confirmed that they will reduce the production rate for Global 5000 and Global 6000 aircraft.
+On May 14, 2015, Business Aircraft confirmed that it would reduce the production rate for Global 5000 and Global 6000 aircraft.
 Approximately 1,400 employees of Business Aircraft and Aerostructures and Engineering Services were expected to be progressively impacted at various stages of the Global 5000 and Global 6000 production cycle.

-On May 20, 2015, Business Aircraft announced the opening of a new RSO in Munich, Germany.
-Along with the RSO in Farnborough, U.K., this office will bolster regional support capabilities for the growing number of Business Aircraft customers in Europe.
+On May 20, 2015, Business Aircraft announced the opening of a new regional sales office ("RSO") in Munich, Germany.
+Along with the RSO in Farnborough, United Kingdom, this office bolsters regional support capabilities for the growing number of Business Aircraft customers in Europe.